replit/kaboom/doc/14-spritemerge.md

 ```

-## Adding Sprites
+## Adding sprites

-Let's load our sprites onto kaboom.
-Let's load our sprites onto kaboom.
-We'll load two of the sprites to the sprite objects 'chestAnims' and 'corpusAnims' that we created.
+Now let's load our sprites onto Kaboom.
+We'll load a sprite to each of the sprite objects `chestAnims` and `corpusAnims` we created:

 ```javascript
 loadSpriteAtlas("/sprites/spritemerge_chest.png", chestAnims)
 loadSpriteAtlas("/sprites/spritemerge_corpus.png", corpusAnims)
 ```

-For the last object 'playerAnims', we'll merge the two other sprites using our function `mergeImg()` into one sprite.
+For the last object 'playerAnims', we'll merge the two other sprites into one using our function `mergeImg()`:

 ```javascript
 mergeImg(["sprites/spritemerge_corpus.png", "/sprites/spritemerge_chest.png"]).then((img) =>